 Carbon Monoxide #

-Carbon Monoxide (CO) is a special type of VOC that can kill you in your sleep.
-It's produced by incomplete combustion.
+Carbon Monoxide (CO) isn't technically a VOC but can be treated as one.
+It's produced by incomplete combustion and can kill you in your sleep.
 If you have old gas-powered appliances in your house, or if you're just feeling extra safe, buy a CO meter and put it in your bedroom.